Analysis of Shuffling Beyond Pure Local Differential Privacy: The Computation of Shuffle Indices

-\paragraph{Upper Shuffle Index} For the upper shuffle index, we instead take the reference distribution to be one of the local randomizers $\mathcal R_x$ as in Su et al.~\cite{suDecompositionBasedOptimalBounds2025}, and only the variance is needed in our analysis.
+For the upper shuffle index, we instead take the reference distribution to be one of the local randomizers $\mathcal R_x$, and only the variance is needed in our analysis.
 From the definition, the variance is

 where